StevenBlack/vocab/readme.md

 ### ingenue
 A naive young woman or, just as common, an actress who plays the role of a naive young woman.
-Marilyn Monroe made the type famous.

 ### ingenuous
-Not ingenious, nor disingenuous.
-Ingenuous means naive and unworldly.
-(Ingenious means clever.
-Disingenuous means pretending to be innocent and naive.)
-"His big brown eyes and charming, ingenuous grin made him very likeable."
+Naive and unworldly.

 ### inimical
-Often confused with inimitable (which means impossible to imitate), inimical means hostile and unfriendly.
-An inimical rival should be avoided, not because he's in a class by himself but because he's downright vicious.
+Hostile and unfriendly.

 ### iniquity
-Complete wickedness; often found in a den for some reason.
+Complete wickedness.

 ### innervate
-The opposite of enervate, which means to weaken or drain.
-Innervate means to stimulate or furnish with nervous energy.
-Some things can be enervating and innervating at the same time, such as spending several hours with a group of raucous kids.
+To stimulate or furnish with nervous energy.

 ### inscrutable
 Mysterious; difficult to understand or fully grasp.
-A great catch-all word that can be applied to people, ideas, written works or life in general.
-Obscure philosophers are inscrutable; shy people who don't talk much are often inscrutable.

 ### insipid